ybertot/coq/doc/sphinx/proof-engine/tactics.rst

       tactics succeeds.
     + rewrite H in * is a combination of rewrite H and rewrite H in * |- that succeeds if at least one of these two tactics succeeds.
-   Orientation -> or <- can be inserted before the term to rewrite.
+   Orientation -> or <- can be inserted before the @term to rewrite.
-#. rewrite term at occurrencesRewrite only the given occurrences of
+#. rewrite @term at occurrencesRewrite only the given occurrences of
-   term 1 ′.
+   @term ′.
 Occurrences are specified from left to right as for pattern (§8.7.7).
 The rewrite is always performed using setoid rewriting, even for Leibniz’s equality, so one has toImport Setoid to use this variant.
-#. rewrite term by tacticUse tactic to completely solve the side-
+#. rewrite @term by tacticUse tactic to completely solve the side-
    conditions arising from the rewrite.
-#. rewrite term 1 , … , term n Is equivalent to the n successive
+#. rewrite @term , … , @term n Is equivalent to the n successive
-   tactics rewrite term 1 up to rewrite term n , each one working on the first subgoal generated by the previous one.
-Orientation -> or <- can be inserted before each term to rewrite.
+   tactics rewrite @term up to rewrite @term n , each one working on the first subgoal generated by the previous one.
+Orientation -> or <- can be inserted before each @term to rewrite.
 One unique clause can be added at the end after the keyword in; it will then affect all rewrite operations.
 #.
-In all forms of rewrite described above, a term to rewrite can be
+In all forms of rewrite described above, a @term to rewrite can be
    immediately prefixed by one of the following modifiers:

-    + ? : the tactic rewrite ?term performs the rewrite of term as many times as possible (perhaps zero time).
+    + ? : the tactic rewrite ?@term performs the rewrite of @term as many times as possible (perhaps zero time).
 This form never fails.
     + n? : works similarly, except that it will do at mostn rewrites.
     + ! : works as ?, except that at least one rewrite should succeed, otherwise the tactic fails.
-    + n! (or simply n) : precisely n rewrites of term will be done, leading to failure if these n rewrites are not possible.
+    + n! (or simply n) : precisely n rewrites of @term will be done, leading to failure if these n rewrites are not possible.

-#. erewrite termThis tactic works as rewrite term but turning
+#. erewrite @termThis tactic works as rewrite @term but turning
    unresolved bindings into existential variables, if any, instead of failing.
 It has the same variants as rewrite has.

-8.6.2 replace term 1 with term 2
+8.6.2 replace @term with @term
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This tactic applies to any goal.
 It replaces all free occurrences
-ofterm 1 in the current goal with term 2 and generates the equality
+of@term in the current goal with @term and generates the equality
-term 2 =term 1 as a subgoal.
+@term =@term as a subgoal.
 This equality is automatically solved if
 it occurs among the assumption, or if its symmetric form occurs.
 It is
-equivalent to cutterm 2 =term 1 ; [intro Hn; rewrite <- Hn; clear Hn|
+equivalent to cut@term =@term ; [intro Hn; rewrite <- Hn; clear Hn|
 assumption || symmetry; try assumption].

 **Error messages:**

-#. terms do not have convertible types
+#. @terms do not have convertible types

 **Variants:**

-#. replace term 1 with term 2 by tacticThis acts as replace term 1
+#. replace @term with @term by tacticThis acts as replace @term
-   with term 2 but applies tactic to solve the generated subgoal term 2
+   with @term but applies tactic to solve the generated subgoal @term
-   =term 1 .
+   =@term .
-#. replace termReplaces term with term’ using the first assumption
+#. replace @termReplaces @term with @term’ using the first assumption
-   whose type has the form term=term’ or term’=term.
+   whose type has the form @term=@term’ or @term’=@term.
-#. replace -> termReplaces term with term’ using the first assumption
+#. replace -> @termReplaces @term with @term’ using the first assumption
-   whose type has the form term=term’
+   whose type has the form @term=@term’
-#. replace <- termReplaces term with term’ using the first assumption
+#. replace <- @termReplaces @term with @term’ using the first assumption
-   whose type has the form term’=term
+   whose type has the form @term’=@term
-#. replace term 1 with term 2 in clause replace term 1 with term 2 in
+#. replace @term with @term in clause replace @term with @term in
-   clause by tactic replace term in clause replace -> term in clause
+   clause by tactic replace @term in clause replace -> @term in clause
-   replace <- term in clauseActs as before but the replacements take
+   replace <- @term in clauseActs as before but the replacements take
    place inclause (see Section 8.7) and not only in the conclusion of the
    goal.
 The clause argument must not contain any type of nor value of.
-#. cutrewrite <- (term 1 = term 2 )This tactic is deprecated.
+#. cutrewrite <- (@term = @term )This tactic is deprecated.
 It acts
-   like replace term 2 withterm 1 , or, equivalently as enough (term 1
+   like replace @term with@term , or, equivalently as enough (@term
-   =term 2 ) as <-.
+   =@term ) as <-.
-#. cutrewrite -> (term 1 = term 2 )This tactic is deprecated.
+#. cutrewrite -> (@term = @term )This tactic is deprecated.
 It can
-   be replaced by enough (term 1 = term 2 ) as ->.
+   be replaced by enough (@term = @term ) as ->.